dot-event/react/README.md

 export default withEventsProvider(Events.composer)
 ```

-Later we will use this provider composer to wrap a React component.

 ## Add the consumer

-Here we add the consumer to a component and pass it to the events provider we created earlier:
+Add the consumer to a component using `withEvents()` and pass it to the events provider we created above:

 ```js
 import React from "react"